curv3d/curv/docs/Theory.rst

 Curv uses a specific type of F-Rep called Signed Distance Fields for representing the spatial extent of a shape.

-A signed distance field is a function f(x,y,z) which maps each point in 3-space onto the minimum distance from that point to a boundary of the shape.
+A signed distance field is a function which maps each point in space onto the minimum distance from that point to the boundary of the shape.
 An SDF is zero for points on the boundary of the shape, negative for points inside the shape, and positive for points outside of the shape.

-A shape, plus 3 views of its SDF:
+A 2D shape, plus 3 views of its SDF:

 |sdf1| |sdf2|